Money to be made by reducing emission on the farm.

 -

-Feed additives are easy to implement, requiring almost no adjustment to daily feeding routines.
-Additives can be incorporated into the cow’s mineral feed or protein feed before it even arrives at the farm, or mixed into the total mixed rations daily at the farm.
-Additives are currently fed only to stabled cows who receive daily feeding.
+Feed additives are easy to implement and require almost no changes to daily feeding routines.
+The additives arrive at the farm pre-mixed into the cow’s regular mineral or concentrate feed and can be included in the total mixed ration as usual.
+Additives are currently fed only to stabled cows that receive daily feeding.
 Volta Greentech supports farmers and the whole supply chain with the Monitoring, Reporting, and Verification (MRV) process on the farm, with emission reductions verified by third-party entities like RISE to ensure the credibility of the impact claimed.

 Curious about feed additives?